djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 Now that you have moved the data into ADLS, you are ready to build a Mapping Data Flow which will transform your data at scale via a spark cluster and then load it into a Data Warehouse.
 For more information on Mapping Data Flows, see the [Mapping Data Flow documentation](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-overview).

-1. **Turn on Data Flow Debug** Turn the Data Flow Debug slider on.
+1. **Turn on Data Flow Debug** Turn the Data Flow Debug slider located at the top of the authoring module on.
 Data Flow clusters take 5-7 minutes to warm up and users are recommended to turn on debug first if they plan to do Data Flow development.
 For more information, see [Debug Mode](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-debug-mode)
-2. **Add a Data Flow activity** In the Activities pane, open the Move and Transform accordion and drag the DAta Flow activity onto the pipeline canvas.
+2. **Add a Data Flow activity** In the Activities pane, open the Move and Transform accordion and drag the Data Flow activity onto the pipeline canvas.
 In the sidenav that pops up, select Create new Data Flow and select Mapping Data Flow.
-Drag the green box from your Copy activity to the Data Flow Activity to create an on success condition.
+Go back to the pipeline canvas and drag the green box from your Copy activity to the Data Flow Activity to create an on success condition.
 3. **Add an ADLS source** Open the Data Flow canvas.
 Click on the Add Source button in the Data Flow canvas.
 In the source dataset dropdown, select your ADLS Gen2 dataset used in your Copy activity
     * If your dataset is pointing at a folder with other files, you may need to create another dataset or utilize parameterization to make sure only the moviesDB.csv file is read
-    * Once your debug cluster is warmed up, you verify your data is loaded correctly via the Data Preview tab.
+    * Once your debug cluster is warmed up, verify your data is loaded correctly via the Data Preview tab.
 Once you click the refresh button, Mapping Data Flow will show calculate a snapshot of what your data looks like when it is at each transformation.
 4. **Add a Select transformation to rename and drop a column** You may have noticed that the Rotton Tomatoes column is misspelled.
 To correctly name it and drop the unused Rating column, you can add a [Select transformation](https://docs.microsoft.com/azure/data-factory/data-flow-select) by clicking on the + icon next to your ADLS source node and choosing Select under Schema modifier.
 In the Name as field, change 'Rotton' to 'Rotten'.
 To drop the Rating column, hover over it and click on the trash can icon.

     ![Select](./images/Select.PNG "Select")